-Our security and inspection systems are primarily designed at our facilities in the United States and internationally in Finland and the United Kingdom.
+Our security and inspection systems are primarily designed at our facilities in the United States and internationally in the United Kingdom, Finland and India.
 These products include mechanical, electrical, analog and digital electronics, software subsystems and algorithms, which are all designed by us.
 In addition to product design, we provide system integration services to integrate our products into turnkey systems at the customer site.
 We support cooperative research projects with government agencies and provide contract research for government agencies.

-Our patient monitoring, diagnostic cardiology, anesthesia and defibrillator products are primarily designed at our facilities in the United States and internationally in China, Germany and the United Kingdom.
-These products include mechanical, electrical, digital electronic and software subsystems, most of which are designed by us.
+Our patient monitoring, diagnostic cardiology, anesthesia delivery and defibrillator products are primarily designed at our facilities in the United States and internationally in China, Germany and the United Kingdom.
+These products include software, networking, connectivity, mechanical, electrical, digital electronic and software subsystems, most of which are designed by us.
 We are also currently involved, both in the United States and internationally, in several research projects aimed at improving our medical systems and at expanding our current product lines.

 We design and manufacture optoelectronic devices and we provide electronics manufacturing services primarily in our facilities in the United States and internationally in the United Kingdom, India, Indonesia, Malaysia and Singapore.
-We engineer and manufacture subsystems to solve the specific application needs of our original equipment manufacturer customers.
+We engineer and manufacture subsystems to solve the specific application needs of our OEM customers.
 In addition, we offer entire subsystem design and manufacturing solutions.
 We consider our engineering personnel to be an important extension of our core sales and marketing efforts.

 In addition to close collaboration with our customers in the design and development of our current products, we maintain an active program for the development and introduction of new products, enhancements and improvements to our existing products, including the implementation of new applications of our technology.
 We seek to further enhance our research and development program and consider such program to be an important element of our business and operations.
-As of June 30, 2015, we engaged approximately 442 full-time engineers, technicians and support staff.
-Our research and development expenses were \$48.2 million in fiscal 2013, \$44.8 million in fiscal 2014 and \$51.6 million in fiscal 2015.
+As of June 30, 2016, we engaged approximately 421 full-time engineers, technicians and support staff.
+Our research and development expenses were \$44.8 million in fiscal 2014, \$51.6 million in fiscal 2015 and \$49.8 million in fiscal 2016.
 We intend to continue to invest in our research and development efforts in the future.